man-group/arctic/README.md

   * [TickStore](arctic/tickstore/tickstore.py): Column oriented tick database.
 Supports dynamic fields, chunks aren't versioned.
 Designed for large continuously ticking data.
   * [Chunkstore](arctic/chunkstore/chunkstore.py): A storage type that allows data to be stored in customizable chunk sizes.
-Chunks aren't versioned, and can up appended to and updated in place.
+Chunks aren't versioned, and can be appended to and updated in place.

 Arctic storage implementations are **pluggable**.
 VersionStore is the default.